Linnaea borealis | A Quiet Flower of the North Dedicated to the Father of Plant Taxonomy

 - Origin: Cool regions of the Northern Hemisphere (Europe, Asia, North America)

-- Appearance: Thin, trailing stems with small, rounded leaves.
-In early summer, pale pink flowers bloom in downward-facing pairs at the ends of branches, giving the plant a modest yet charming appearance.
+- Appearance: Slender creeping stems with small rounded opposite leaves.
+In early summer, pale pink bell-shaped flowers bloom in pairs at the tips of the branches.
+Its modest and graceful form is distinctive.

 Cultural Significance Around the World